-The ICAO Carbon Offsetting and Reduction System for International Aviation (CORSIA)
+The ICAO Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)

 The global aviation industry has taken leadership on climate change, with a robust plan to reduce emissions based on a comprehensive set of goals.
 After 2020, technological, infrastructure, and operational efficiency measures will be complemented by the ICAO Carbon Offsetting and Reduction Scheme for International Aviation – better known as “CORSIA”.

 The CORSIA will help industry meet its goal of carbon neutral growth from 2020 in support of the Business Aviation Commitment on Climate Change.
 Basically, aircraft operators whose operations are covered will offset the growth in their carbon emissions in international flying on an annual basis from a 2020 baseline (i.e., the difference between the emissions of 2020 and those of subsequent years).

 The ICAO Standards and Recommended Practices (SARPs) spelling out CORSIA requirements are currently under development, but general outlines are known, particularly whether an operator is covered.